onedanshow/spree-subscribe/README.md

 * Allow subscriptions to be suspended / resumed using Spree::SubscriptionsController and views using destroy action
 * Create Spree::Admin::SubscriptionsController and views for edit, update, and destroy actions
-* Create Spree::Admin::SubscriptionIntervalsController and views for edit, update, and destroy actions

 Future To-Do
 -------